 It is often the case, however, that such expenditures are not non-recurring.
 Restructuring is an ongoing process in many businesses.
 It may make sense to adjust earnings for unusually high restructuring costs in a given year in order to prepare a more realistic forecast of a company’s future performance, but regularly recurring restructuring costs should be considered as an ongoing cost of the business.

-When evaluating historical results, however, the GAAP numbers, adjusted perhaps to smooth lumpy charges, are a better indicator of performance.
+When evaluating historical results, however, the GAAP numbers, adjusted perhaps to smooth lumpy charges (by spreading them out over multiple years), are a better indicator of performance.
 Impairment charges, for example, are a non-cash charge that has usually been taken against an asset for which there was a previous expenditure of cash.
-By ignoring the impairment charge, the analyst also risks overlooking that associated cash expenditure, resulting in a misleading picture of the company’s actual performance.
+By ignoring the impairment charge, the analyst also risks overlooking that associated cash expenditure, resulting in a misleading picture of the company’s actual long-term performance.

 The analyst might therefore want to compare the non-GAAP base figures against the historical GAAP performance.
 Do the two square?
 Would a projection based upon the non-GAAP results be consistent with the company’s long-term historical GAAP performance?